See the 5th-grade book list here.

 The Last Kids on Earth by Max Brallier, illustrated by Douglas Colgate

 If you went by this book, you’d think the zombie apocalypse was kind of fun.
 At least that’s how Jack approaches life and zombie fights.
-He and his best friend, Quint, live in an upgraded, well-defended treehouse where they plan for rescuing his crush June (she doesn’t need rescuing being quite capable) and fighting zombies.
+He and his best friend, Quint, live in an upgraded, well-defended treehouse where they plan to rescue his crush June (she doesn’t need rescuing by the way) and fight zombies.
 Illustrations throughout make this even more appealing to read and imagine.
 Delightful.
 Who would have thought?!
 BOXED SET HERE.

 A Tale of Dark and Grimm by Adam Gidwitz

 This book is macabre but an excellent, imaginative story that weaves Hansel and Gretel with eight more Grimm fairy tales.
 Hansel and Gretel abandon their terrible parents in order to find better ones –ones that won’t try to kill them.
 The narrator, a strong, quirky voice, warns us of the bloody things to come.
 While he’s sometimes distracting, for the most part, I liked how his snarky voice kept me from getting too freaked out by the gruesome parts.
 Once in the wild forest, Hansel transforms into a ravenous, hunter-beast and Gretel continues on her own.
 This book will make you want to reread your Complete Brother’s Grimm.
 The other books in the series are not so gruesome as this first one but equally well-done.

 Space Case and Spaced Out by Stuart Gibbs